2. Vision

 7. Influence

-7.1 Nick’s vision and practice would not be what they are without the significant influence of people—their experience and worldview—whose names are listed below (in random order).
+7.1 Nick’s vision and practice would not be what they are without the influence of people—their experience and worldview—whose names are listed below (in random order).

 7.1.1 Filmmakers: Ingmar Bergman, Jim Jarmusch, Wong Kar-wai, Eugène Green, Béla Tarr, Michael Haneke, Giuseppe Tornatore, Lars von Trier, Peter Greenaway, David Lynch, Jean-Luc Godard, Robert Bresson, Wim Wenders, Andrei Tarkovsky, Andrey Zvyagintsev, Akira Kurosawa, Takeshi Kitano, Kim Ki-duk, Stanley Kubrick, Xavier Dolan, Paolo Sorrentino, Bernardo Bertolucci, Michelangelo Antonioni, Albert Serra, Werner Herzog, Aleksandr Sokurov, Emir Kusturica, Sergei Parajanov.